jcalpickard/jcalpickard.github.io/_compost/project-ontology.md

 Combining two core aspects: '_logistical_ practical reasoning and _visionary_ aspirational ends.' (ibid.)

+Here, a project is not just a task but a narrative arc with a defined beginning, middle (execution), and end (completion).
+Eeach project has its own plot, characters (contributors), and themes (goals or outcomes).

 Choosing to "de-projectify" some undertakings? (as [[side-missions]], or otherwise)

+Overemphasising "projects" might reduce diverse practices and activities to structured processes and measurable outcomes.
+A homogenising force?

+Projects imply a beginning and an end, which can constrain or marginalise activities that are recurring or cyclical in nature.
+This could devalue, e.g., maintenance efforts that are crucial but less visible.

 - [?]
 What does it mean to look at the project as a _genre_?
 - [?]
 How do we define the boundaries of a project?
 Is it limited to formal, structured endeavors, or can it include informal, ad-hoc initiatives?